LinkedInAttic/white-elephant/README.md

 To build a WAR which can be deployed to tomcat:

-    ant war
+    ant war -Dconfig.path=<path-to-config>

-The `config.yml` file will be packaged with the WAR.
+The config file you specify will be packaged as `config.yml` within the WAR.
+See `sample_config.yml` as an example for how to write the config file.

 ## Hadoop Log Uploading